 2) You forgot to deactivate “Test Mode”

 If you’re optimizing a page and you’re not sure whether the changes you applied are alright (e.g. you might be worried that you have marked for unloading a file that might be needed to load after all in specific scenarios), it’s recommended to enable test mode.
 This way, all the changes will be applied to you, the logged-in administrator.
-However, if you left the test mode enabled and visit the page in Incognito (or when you’re not logged in), then no changes will be reflected the guest visitor to avoid showing to your visitors any broken layout (e.g. in case you have unloaded the wrong CSS files).
+However, if you left the “Test Mode” enabled and visit the page in Incognito (or when you’re not logged in), then no Asset CleanUp changes will be shown to the guest visitor (e.g. in case you have unloaded the wrong CSS files).
 If everything is alright on your end, then you can deactivate “Test Mode” and the plugin’s changes will be visible to everyone.

 3) You have added loaded exceptions somewhere that you forgot about, keeping the CSS/JS files loaded on the targeted page